leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Is ChatGPT A Good Translator?
 Yes With GPT-4 As The Engine | 2023 · 433회 인용
 - Can ChatGPT Understand Too?
 A Comparative Study on ChatGPT and Fine-tuned BERT | 2023 · 398회 인용
 - Atlas: Few-shot Learning with Retrieval Augmented Language Models | 2022 · 594회 인용
-- Solving math word problems with process- and outcome-based feedback
+- Solving math word problems with process- and outcome-based feedback | 2022 · 416회 인용
-- Large Language Models Encode Clinical Knowledge
+- Large Language Models Encode Clinical Knowledge | 2023 · 3140회 인용
-- Scaling Laws for Neural Language Models
+- Scaling Laws for Neural Language Models | 2020 · 4656회 인용
-- Emergent Abilities of Large Language Models
+- Emergent Abilities of Large Language Models | 2022 · 4005회 인용
 - Is GPT-3 a Good Data Annotator?
 - Want To Reduce Labeling Cost?
 GPT-3 Can Help
 - GPT3Mix: Leveraging Large-scale Language Models for Text Augmentation